-MILITIAS and REGULARS units/stacks that spend 1 SP to activate have a Movement Allowance of 4, i.e. they can move up to 4 places at a cost of 1 MP/Connection (i.e. road or waterway, each using 1 of the movement allowance).
+MILITIAS and REGULARS units/stacks have a Movement Allowance of 4, i.e. they can move up to 4 places at a cost of 1 MP/Connection (i.e. road or waterway, each using 1 of the movement allowance).
 However, if they move on a Trail, the cost is 2 MP for that connection and they cannot move on another trail again that turn (but can use road or waterways IF their movement allowance of 4 is not exhausted).
 Units can be 'collected' by moving stacks (they will move with the currently activated stack) or 'dropped-off' on any connection during the movement.